 Fripp also offers Camp Fripp, a kids's recreation center where the kids can discover the island while mom and dad golf, play tennis, or just sit by the pool.
 There are organized activities for the older kids as well.

 ISLAND FACTS: Fripp Island is a pristine 3000-acre private, gated island 19 miles outside of Beaufort, South Carolina.
-The island has three and a half miles of handsome beaches.
+The island has three and a half miles of charming beaches.
 Several movies have been filmed on the island including Forrest Gump, Jungle Book, and The Prince of Tides.
 The authors Pat Conroy and Cassandra King chose to call the island home for a brief while.

 HOME INFO: This four-bedroom, two-bathroom home has an outdoor covered porch and an enclosed sunroom.
 There is a king in one room upstairs and a queen in the other room.
 Downstairs, one room has a queen and a twin and the other has a queen.
 The pull-out queen is in the sunroom which has a door to shut it off from the rest of the home.
 ALL OF THE ROOMS HAVE A TV!!!
-There is a excellent view of the canal with a private dock.
+There is a fabulous view of the canal with a private dock.
 Downstairs there is a screen porch with an enclosed charcoal grille, a ping pong table, and of course a washer and dryer.
 The kitchen has all of the essentials and then some.
-You will surely want to savor it!
+You will surely want to appreciate it!

 The home was originally intended to be a fishing camp.
 The downstairs was going to be for all my Grandpa's rowdy friends.
 The upstairs was supposed to be for the more refined guests!
 That being said - YOU HAVE TO GO OUTSIDE TO GO FROM THE UPSTAIRS ROOMS TO THE DOWNSTAIRS ROOMS.
-Some people find this appealing.
+Some people find this beautiful.
 Some find it bewildering.
 I like to escape downstairs!

 About the Area